vigetlabs/microcosm/docs/api/action-button.md

 An event callback executed immediately after the button clicks and the action is broadcasted.

+### onOpen(payload)

+After broadcasting, if the dispatched action returns a Microcosm action, this callback will execute when the action opens.

 ### onDone(payload)

 After broadcasting, if the dispatched action returns a Microcosm